Jazz Lewis: Post-legislative career

+On December 16, 2025, Lewis announced that he would resign from the Maryland House of Delegates effective January 5, 2026, to become the director of state government for the University of Maryland, College Park.

 Political positions

 Lewis has described himself as "unabashedly a progressive" who is also a "consensus-maker".
 During his 2022 congressional campaign, Lewis told Jewish Insider that he did not express a desire to align with The Squad, but hoped to befriend and work with its members.

 Criminal justice and policing

 During the 2018 legislative session, Lewis introduced a bill that would limit restrictive housing and its use for vulnerable members of the prison population, including pregnant women, older prisoners, and those with disabilities.
 He reintroduced the bill during the 2019 and 2020 legislative sessions.

 In 2019, Lewis said he opposed a controversial bill that would allow Johns Hopkins University to employ its own private police force.
 After realizing the bill had the votes to pass, he introduced a series of amendments to hold the police force accountable.
 The bill passed with the amendments.

 Also in 2019, Lewis introduced a bill that would require the Department of Legislative Services to prepare racial impact statements on bills creating or modifying misdemeanor and felony offenses.
 He later worked with legislative leaders Adrienne A. Jones and Bill Ferguson to initiate a pilot program requiring racial impact statements on criminal justice bills in 2021.

 In June 2020, Lewis pledged to stop taking campaign contributions from the Fraternal Order of Police.

 In July 2020, Lewis was appointed to represent the Maryland House of Delegates on the Law Enforcement Body Camera Task Force, a committee tasked with helping jurisdictions utilize police body cameras.
 During the 2023 legislative session, Lewis introduced a bill that would require the Maryland Department of General Services to negotiate affordable police body camera contracts for police departments with small budgets.

 During the 2021 legislative session, Lewis introduced the Juvenile Restoration Act, a bill that would end life without parole sentences for juvenile offenders.
 The bill passed the Maryland House of Delegates and the Maryland Senate, but was vetoed by Governor Larry Hogan; the veto was overridden by the Maryland General Assembly during the 2022 legislative session.

 During his 2022 House campaign, Lewis said he supported the George Floyd Justice in Policing Act, calling it one of his priorities.
 Also in 2022, he introduced the New Start Act, a bill that would offer small business loans and training to individuals who were formerly incarcerated and wanted to start a new business.